tracerte/system-setup/nim-env.md

 ### Install choosenim

-`choosenim` is a tool similar to =pyenv= which allows you to have multiple versions of nim installed on your computer and switch between them, fairly seamlessly.
+`choosenim` is a tool similar to `pyenv` which allows you to have multiple versions of nim installed on your computer and switch between them, fairly seamlessly.

 ```bash
 curl https://nim-lang.org/choosenim/init.sh -sSf | sh